assisi/casu-beaglebone/README.md

 Abstract
 ========

-Source code for the "Casu firmware" running on the Beaglebone Black.
+Source code for the "Casu firmware" running on a Beaglebone.

 Building the software
 =====================